 Finally, there’s a saying that great abs are made in the kitchen, which basically means that exercise alone won’t give you amazing abs.
 With this in mind, try and eat a healthy, balanced diet – otherwise you could sabotage all your good work.
 Focus on fresh vegetables, fruit, lean meats, fish, pulses and wholegrains, and try to cut down on refined sugars.

-Find out more about Jessica Ennis-Hill’s Jennis Fitness app here
+Find out more about Jess Ennis-Hill’s Jennis Fitness app here